About Me – Ethan

 Despite apparently being worth 1000 words, there was something missing.
 I couldn’t explain why photos were relevant or meaningful to me, and I realised that I would have to start writing more if I wanted people to understand better.
 Therefore, in 2017 (a few months after moving to Korea) I decided to start blogging.

-This went on for a while before I began to realise that eventually, I would need my own platform.
+This went on for a while before I realised that I would eventually need my own platform.
 My family and friends had already suggested that I should make my blog public, and after some thoughts on the matter, I agreed.

 After doing a lot of research I started Seoulinspired.
 While many people think that blogging is an easy skill (or job for some), it’s actually quite demanding.
 For that reason, Seoulinspired began to take more and more of my time and I learnt a lot in the process.